Research Agenda

 Virtue EthicsDevelopmental PsychologySocial PsychologyEducational Theories

-Core Publications
+Core Publications based on this project

 2026European Journal of Teacher Education